Thank you for subscribing

 Understand why your personal possessions might be underinsured

-The same applies to items which you might have been gifted or inherited.
+The same applies to items that you might have been gifted or inherited.
 There’s no replacing the sentimental value of an item, but correctly insuring it can help ease some of the financial burden.

 Check today's prices for items